We have compiled the most frequently asked questions below. The relevant pages of our website contain more detailed information on these topics.

 How do athletes qualify for the Olympic Games?

 The qualification system for the Olympic Games Paris 2024 is available on our Paris 2024 page.

 What are the athlete nationality rules for the Olympic Games?

 All regulations are outlined in the IGF Nationality Policy, available in the IGF Policies and Charters.

 The Olympic Golf Competitions are conducted in accordance with the IGF Olympic Golf Regulations and the Rules of Golf.
 Updated regulations for the Olympic Games Paris 2024 will be available on our website once finalised.

 How can I get tickets to the Olympic Games golf competition in Paris 2024?

 Keep an eye on the Olympic Games Paris 2024 website.

 I would like to volunteer at the Olympic Games.
 What do I have to do?

-The Paris 2024 Organising Committee will begin recruitment in 2023.
+The Paris 2024 Organising Committee began recruitment in 2023.
 Please refer to their website.